National Instruments (NASDAQ:NATI) Issues Q2 2021 Earnings Guidance

-National Instruments (NASDAQ:NATI) updated its second quarter 2021 earnings guidance on Thursday.
+National Instruments (NASDAQ:NATI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 0.210-0.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.160.
 The company issued revenue guidance of $305 million-$335 million, compared to the consensus revenue estimate of $350.89 million.

-National Instruments (NASDAQ:NATI) last announced its earnings results on Wednesday, January 27th.
-The technology company reported $0.04 EPS for the quarter, missing the consensus estimate of $0.36 by ($0.32).
-The firm had revenue of $367.84 million during the quarter, compared to analyst estimates of $359.59 million.
-National Instruments had a return on equity of 10.01% and a net margin of 15.35%.
-The business’s quarterly revenue was up .1% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $0.56 earnings per share.
-On average, sell-side analysts expect that National Instruments will post 0.84 EPS for the current year.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 1st.
+Investors of record on Monday, May 10th will be paid a $0.27 dividend.
+This represents a $1.08 annualized dividend and a dividend yield of 2.71%.
+The ex-dividend date is Friday, May 7th.
+National Instruments’s dividend payout ratio (DPR) is 82.44%.

-In related news, SVP Scott Arthur Rust sold 2,325 shares of National Instruments stock in a transaction on Wednesday, February 17th.
-The stock was sold at an average price of $45.71, for a total transaction of $106,275.75.
-Following the completion of the sale, the senior vice president now owns 58,663 shares of the company’s stock, valued at $2,681,485.73.
+In related news, SVP Scott Arthur Rust sold 2,325 shares of the business’s stock in a transaction that occurred on Wednesday, February 17th.
+The shares were sold at an average price of $45.71, for a total value of $106,275.75.
+Following the completion of the sale, the senior vice president now directly owns 58,663 shares in the company, valued at $2,681,485.73.
 The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-1.87% of the stock is currently owned by company insiders.
+1.87% of the stock is currently owned by insiders.

-A hedge fund recently bought a new stake in National Instruments stock.
-OLD Mission Capital LLC acquired a new stake in shares of National Instruments Co.
-(NASDAQ:NATI) in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 28,056 shares of the technology company’s stock, valued at approximately $1,002,000.
-Institutional investors and hedge funds own 86.09% of the company’s stock.
+An institutional investor recently bought a new position in National Instruments stock.
+OLD Mission Capital LLC acquired a new position in shares of National Instruments Co.
+(NASDAQ:NATI) in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund acquired 28,056 shares of the technology company’s stock, valued at approximately $1,002,000.
+86.09% of the stock is owned by institutional investors and hedge funds.

 National Instruments Company Profile